(A) As used in this section and section 3701.741 of the Revised Code:

 (n) A physical therapist or physical therapy assistant licensed under Chapter 4755. of the Revised Code;

-(o) A professional clinical counselor, professional counselor, social worker, or independent social worker licensed, or a social work assistant registered, under Chapter 4757. of the Revised Code;
+(o) A licensed professional clinical counselor, licensed professional counselor, social worker, independent social worker, independent marriage and family therapist, or marriage and family therapist licensed, or a social work assistant registered, under Chapter 4757. of the Revised Code;

 (p) A dietitian licensed under Chapter 4759. of the Revised Code;

 (q) A respiratory care professional licensed under Chapter 4761. of the Revised Code;